 Most accredited courses in Australia are subject to fees, whether you choose to study at university or within the vocational education training sector.
-In addition to these course fees, there are other financial considerations you may need to take into account, such as:
+In addition to these course fees, there are other financial considerations you may need to take into account.

 - specialist equipment, such as lab coats for science subjects, or art materials for visual art

 - costs related to work-integrated learning or practical placements (e.g., safety equipment, vaccinations, tools etc).

 - transport costs such as public transport, or petrol and parking